phalcon/documentation/docs/application-cli.md

 | `Phalcon\Cli\Router\Exceptions\InvalidRoutePaths`             | `Phalcon\Cli\Router\Exception`  | Route paths cannot be processed to a routable array.             |
 | `Phalcon\Cli\Router\Exceptions\RouterArgumentsInvalidType`    | `Phalcon\Cli\Router\Exception`  | Arguments passed to `handle()` are not a string or array.        |

-As of 5.15 `Phalcon\Cli\Console\Exceptions\InvalidModuleDefinition` reports which module was rejected and why.
+`Phalcon\Cli\Console\Exceptions\InvalidModuleDefinition` reports which module was rejected and why.
 The constructor accepts an optional module name and reason, both folded into the exception message.
 Both parameters are optional, so `new InvalidModuleDefinition()` still produces the base `Invalid module definition` message.

 ```php
 <?php